Adrydevmateo/mr-payment-sdk/docs/building.md

 ### Standard Build

-Build the SDK for production:
+Build the HEADLESS for production:

 ```bash
 pnpm build